 There are different types of cookies.
 They all work in the same way, but have minor differences:

 - Persistent cookies - Persistent cookies last after you have closed your browser, and allow a website to remember your actions and preferences.
 Sometimes persistent cookies are used by websites to provide targeted advertising based upon the browsing history of the device.
 NewDay uses persistent cookies in a few ways, for example, to remember your username for log in so you don’t have to (cookie named IBUserID).
 We also use persistent cookies to allow us to analyse customer visits to our site, for example our cookie named WT_fpc.
-These cookies help us to understand how customers arrive at and use our site so we can improve the Internet Banking service.
+These cookies help us to understand how customers arrive at and use our site so we can improve the service.

-These cookies collect several pieces of information about your browsing habits.
+- Targeting cookies - These cookies collect several pieces of information about your browsing habits.
 They are usually placed by advertising networks.
 They remember that you have visited a website and this information is shared with other organisations such as media publishers.
 These organisations do this in order to provide you with targeted adverts more relevant to you and your interests.
 This type of advertising is called online behavioural advertising and those companies providing this advertising are working with the UK’s Internet Advertising Bureau to deliver more information to consumers.
 To highlight this information, publishers of advertising will, in the future, look to place an icon in the top right hand corner of an advert.
-This icon when clicked, will take you through to the website Youronlinechoices where there is more help and guidance.
-In addition, marbles seek to only use advertising networks which are signed up to the IASH code of conduct for the placement of adverts.
+This icon when clicked, will take you through to the website "youronlinechoices" (www.youronlinechoices.com/uk) where there is more help and guidance.
+In addition, NewDay seeks to only use advertising networks which are signed up to the IASH code of conduct for the placement of adverts.
 This code requires members to have their processes audited by a third party to ensure compliance.
-For more information on IASH please click here.
+For more information on IASH please visit www.iash.org.uk.
 By using our websites you agree that we can place these types of cookies on your device, however you can block these cookies using your browser settings.

 What if I don't want to accept cookies?

-If you wish to restrict or block the cookies which are set by any website - including marbles websites, you should do this through the browser settings for each browser you use, on each device you use to access the internet.
+- If you wish to restrict or block the cookies which are set by any website - including NewDay websites, you should do this through the browser settings for each browser you use, on each device you use to access the internet.

-You may wish to visit www.allaboutcookies.org which contains comprehensive information on how to do this on a wider variety of browsers.
+- You may wish to visit the website "allaboutcookies" www.allaboutcookies.org which contains comprehensive information on how to do this on a wider variety of browsers.